nicolay-r/pubmed_articles_iter/README.md

 # AI Disclaimer

-The AI has been applied in implementation for: (i) `xml.gz` content downloader and (ii) XLM parsers.
+The AI has been applied in implementation for:
+* (i) `xml.gz` content downloader,
+* (ii) XLM parsers.

-For several fields we adopt advances and techniques previously [exploied in `pubmed.py`](https://huggingface.co/datasets/ncbi/pubmed/blob/main/pubmed.py).
+For several fields we adopt advances and techniques previously [exploited in `pubmed.py`](https://huggingface.co/datasets/ncbi/pubmed/blob/main/pubmed.py).